itiligent/Sonos-OpenWRT-VLANs/README.md

 See [this Youtube tutorial](https://www.youtube.com/watch?v=asN9aZ6Fg00) for sharing a usb drvie with OpenWRT.

 For those using a virtual instance of OpenwWRT on x86, you can optionally create a separate ext4 formatted vdisk and mount it via fstab.
-An updated firmware image can then be built with the new fstab included so music storage will be persistent across sysupgrades or SquashFS firmware resets.
+Build and install a new firmware image with the new fstab included to ensure music storage will be persistent across upgrades or even SquashFS firmware resets.
 ```
 opkg install luci-app-samba4 samba4-server wsdd2
 ```